evnik/XcodeRN/Xcode12.2.md

     If you attempt to launch the app through Xcode on an unsupported macOS destination, Xcode displays the message “The app is incompatible with the current version of macOS.
 Please check the app’s deployment target.”

     **Workaround**: Change the iOS deployment target for the iOS app to a version supported by the macOS destination, or upgrade to a version of macOS that supports the iOS deployment target configured in the project.
-Apps configured with deployment targets of iOS 14 or later require the Mac to be running macOS 11 or later.

-*   A red beta sash appears on the app icon, even though this is a release candidate of Xcode 12.2.
-(70739528)
+Xcode must be running on macOS 11 or later to build an app with an iOS 14 or later deployment target.

 ### Build System